 What is it like to be a Dialysis Nurse?

-- Dialysis nurses take care of patients that are receiving dialysis to treat end-stage kidney disease.
+- Dialysis nurses take care of patients who are receiving dialysis to treat end-stage kidney disease.
 They oversee dialysis from start to finish, including monitoring the patient, administering medication, and educating patients and their families.